 Customers see exceptional service as one of the most valuable elements of their experience with your company.
 If that service underwhelms, they will leave.
 In fact, a recent survey found 96% of customers would leave a company because of poor service.

 That means providing great service is a crucial part of your role as a customer service professional.
-But doing so becomes tougher when you’re handling difficult customers.
-When faced with an upset customer, it can feel like you’re stuck between a rock and a hard place, where every move you make seems to wedge you tighter.
+Doing so becomes tougher when you’re handling difficult customers.
+When faced with an upset customer, it can feel like you’re stuck between a rock and a hard place.
+Every move you make seems to wedge you tighter.

 The good news is you can get unstuck!
-We recommend a three-step process, drawn from our handling difficult customers training program and insights.
+We recommend a three-step process.
+It is drawn from our handling difficult customers training program and insights.

 1. FIGURE OUT WHAT WENT WRONG

-Chances are, the customer is being “difficult” because their needs have not been met, putting a divide between their expectations and their experience.
+Chances are, the customer is being “difficult” because their needs have not been met.
+This puts a divide between their expectations and their experience.
 The issue may seem insignificant to you as the customer service representative, but it could very well be a big deal to the customer.

 Instead of getting frustrated that the customer isn’t reacting the way you’d react, put yourself in their shoes.
 Shifting your point of view will make it easier to show empathy and listen to what the customer has to say.